alexhunsley/swift-testing-wildcards/README.md

 2. We could have a `.wildSample` that would allow infinite type wildcarding by making you specify a random choice function on the type and how many samples to take.
 (In the interests of maintaining deterministic testing the random choice should be based on the same random seed and alg each time.)
 Such an idea could also be applied to iterators with potentially infinite values to provide; you just give a count for how many values to take.

+## Design choices

+This helper uses mutability of a prototype to configure your test parameter.
+If instead it constructed the test parameter with the correct values from the get-go that might be nicer; for example we might not need the `MutableResult` helper.

 ## Known issues

 If you repeat one of the variant spec lines, for example: